nf-core/eager/docs/output.md

 * `AdapterRemoval/` - this contains the log files (ending with `.settings`) with raw trimming (and merging) statistics after AdapterRemoval.
 In the `output` sub-directory, are the output trimmed (and merged) FASTQ files.
 These you can use for downstream applications such as taxonomic binning for metagenomic studies.
 * `mapping/` - this contains a sub-directory corresponding to the mapping tool you used, inside of which will be the initial BAM files containing the reads that mapped to your reference genome with no modification (see below).
 You will also find a corresponding BAM index file (ending in `.csi` or `.bam`).
 You can use these for downstream applications e.g. if you wish to use a different de-duplication tool not included in EAGER2 (although please feel free to add a new module request on the Github repository's [issue page](https://github.com/nf-core/eager/issues)!).
 * `samtools/` - this contains two sub-directories. `stats/` contain the raw mapping statistics files (ending in `.stats`) from directly after mapping. `filter/` contains BAM files that have had a mapping quality filter applied (set by the `--bam_mapping_quality_threshold` flag) and a corresponding index file.
 Furthermore, if you selected `--bam_discard_unmapped`, you will find your separate file with only unmapped reads in the format you selected.
 Note unmapped read BAM files will _not_ have an index file.
 * `deduplication/` - this contains a sub-directory called `dedup/`, inside here are sample specific directories.
 Each directory contains a BAM file containing mapped reads but with PCR duplicates removed, a corresponding index file and two stats file. `.hist.` contains raw data for a deduplication histogram used for tools like preseq (see below), and the `.log` contains overall summary deduplication statistics.
+This is per library.
 * `endorSpy/` - this contains all JSON files exported from the endorSpy endogenous DNA calculation tool.
 The JSON files are generated specifically for display in the MultiQC general statistics table and is otherwise very likely not useful for you.
+This is per library.
 * `preseq/` - this contains a `.ccurve` file for every BAM file that had enough deduplication statistics to generate a complexity curve for estimating the amount unique reads that will be yield if the library is re-sequenced.
 You can use this file for plotting e.g. in `R` to find your sequencing target depth.
+This is per library.
 * `qualimap/` - this contains a sub-directory for every sample, which includes a qualimap report and associated raw statistic files.
 You can open the `.html` file in your internet browser to see the in-depth report (this will be more detailed than in MultiQC).
 This includes stuff like percent coverage, depth coverage, GC content and so on of your mapped reads.
+This is per sample.
 * `damageprofiler/` - this contains sample specific directories containing raw statistics and damage plots from DamageProfiler.
 The `.pdf` files can be used to visualise C to T miscoding lesions or read length distributions of your mapped reads.
 All raw statistics used for the PDF plots are contained in the `.txt` files.
+This is per library.
 * `pmdtools/` this contains raw output statistics of pmdtools (estimates of frequencies of substitutions), and BAM files which have been filtered to remove reads that do not have a Post-mortem damage (PMD) score of `--pmdtools_threshold`.
 The BAM files do not have corresponding index files.
+This is per differently-treated library, and will not exist for UDG treated libraries.
 * `trimmed_bam/` this contains the BAM files with X number of bases trimmed off as defined with the `--bamutils_clip_left` and `--bamutils_clip_right` flags and corresponding index files.
 You can use these BAM files for downstream analysis such as re-mapping data with more stringent parameters (if you set trimming to remove the most likely places containing damage in the read).
+This is per differently-treated library, but full-UDG treated libraries will be ignored.
 * `genotyping/` this contains all the (gzipped) VCF files produced by your genotyping module.
 The file suffix will have the genotyping tool name.
 You will have VCF files corresponding to your deduplicated BAM files, as well as any turned-on downstream processes that create BAMs (e.g. trimmed bams or pmd tools).
 If `--gatk_ug_keep_realign_bam` supplied, this may also contain BAM files from InDel realignment when using GATK 3 and UnifiedGenotyping for variant calling.
+This will be per sample.
 * `MultiVCFAnalyzer/` this contains all output from MultiVCFAnalyzer, including SNP calling statistics, various SNP table(s) and FASTA alignment files.
+This will be for all samples together in one output.
 * `sex_determination/` this contains the output for the sex determination run.
 This is a single `.tsv` file that includes a table with the Sample Name, the Nr of Autosomal SNPs, Nr of SNPs on the X/Y chromosome, the Nr of reads mapping to the Autosomes, the Nr of reads mapping to the X/Y chromosome, the relative coverage on the X/Y chromosomes, and the standard error associated with the relative coverages.
 These measures are provided for each bam file, one row per bam.
 If the `sexdeterrmine_bedfile` option has not been provided, the error bars cannot be trusted, and runtime will be considerably longer.
+This will be per sample.
 * `nuclear_contamination/` this contains the output of the nuclear contamination processes.
 The directory contains one `*.X.contamination.out` file per individual, as well as `nuclear_contamination.txt` which is a summary table of the results for all individual. `nuclear_contamination.txt` contains a header, followed by one line per individual, comprised of the Method of Moments (MOM) and Maximum Likelihood (ML) contamination estimate (with their respective standard errors) for both Method1 and Method2.
+This will be per library.
 * `bedtools/` this contains two files as the output from bedtools coverage.
 One file contains the 'breadth' coverage (`*.breadth.gz`).
 This file will have the contents of your annotation file (e.g. BED/GFF), and the following subsequent columns: no. reads on feature, # bases at depth, length of feature, and % of feature.
 The second file (`*.depth.gz`), contains the contents of your annotation file (e.g. BED/GFF), and an additional column which is mean depth coverage (i.e. average number of reads covering each position).
+This will be per library, but with same-treated libraries merged.
 * `metagenomic_classification/` This contains the output for a given metagenomic classifier.
   * Malt will contain RMA6 files that can be loaded into MEGAN6 or MaltExtract for phylogenetic visualisation of read taxonomic assignments and aDNA characteristics respectively.
-Additional a `malt.log` file is provided which gives additional information such as run-time, memory usage and per-sample statistics of numbers of alignments with taxonomic assignment etc.
+Additional a `malt.log` file is provided which gives additional information such as run-time, memory usage and per-sample statistics of numbers of alignments with taxonomic assignment etc. This will with all (lane-merged) libraries together.
   * Kraken will contain the Kraken output and report files, as well as a merged Taxon count table.
+This will with all (lane-merged) libraries together.
 * `MaltExtract/` this will contain a `results` directory in which contains the output from MaltExtract - typically one folder for each filter type, an error and a log file.
 The characteristics of each node (e.g. damage, read lengths, edit distances - each in different txt formats) can be seen in each sub-folder of the filter folders.
-Output can be visualised either with the [HOPS postprocessing script](https://github.com/rhuebler/HOPS) or [MEx-IPA](https://github.com/jfy133/MEx-IPA)
+Output can be visualised either with the [HOPS postprocessing script](https://github.com/rhuebler/HOPS) or [MEx-IPA](https://github.com/jfy133/MEx-IPA).
+This will with all (lane-merged) libraries together.
 * `consensus_sequence/` this contains three FASTA files from VCF2Genome, of a consensus sequence based on the reference FASTA with each sample's unique modifications.
 The main FASTA is a standard file with bases not passing the specified thresholds as Ns.
 The two other FASTAS (`_refmod.fasta.gz`) and (`_uncertainity.fasta.gz`) are IUPAC uncertainty codes (rather than Ns) and a special number-based uncertainty system used for other downstream tools, respectively.
+This will be per sample.
 * `librarymerged_bams/` these contain the final BAM files that would go into genotyping (if genotyping is turned on).
-This means the BAM will contain all libraries of a given sample (including trimmed non-UDG or half-UDG treated libraries, if BAM trimming turned on)
+This means the BAM will contain all libraries of a given sample (including trimmed non-UDG or half-UDG treated libraries, if BAM trimming turned on).
+This will be per sample.